-4 bits = a resolution of 1 in 16.8 bits = a resolution of 1 in 256.10 bits = a resolution of 1 in 1024.
+4 bits = a resolution of 1 in 16.
+8 bits = a resolution of 1 in 256.
+10 bits = a resolution of 1 in 1024.

-SERIAL DIGITAL: Digital information that is transmitted in serial form.
-Often used informally to refer to serial digital television signals.

-SMPTE (Society of Motion Picture and Television Engineers): A professional organization that recommends standards for the film and television industries.

-SMPTE 125M: The SMPTE standard for bit parallel digital interface for component video SMPTE 125M defines the parameters required to generate and distribute component video signals on a parallel interface.

-SMPTE 259M: The SMPTE standard for 525 line serial digital component and composite interfaces.

-TRS: Timing reference signals used in composite digital systems.
-(It is four words long).

-TRS-ID: Abbreviation for "Timing Reference Signal Identification".
+- SERIAL DIGITAL: Digital information that is transmitted in serial form.
+Often used informally to refer to serial digital television signals. - SMPTE (Society of Motion Picture and Television Engineers): A professional organization that recommends standards for the film and television industries. - SMPTE 125M: The SMPTE standard for bit parallel digital interface for component video signals.
+SMPTE 125M defines the parameters required to generate and distribute component video signals on a parallel interface for 525 line video systems. - SMPTE 259M: The SMPTE standard for the serial digital interface for standard definition 10 bit 4:2:2 component and 4Fsc composite interfaces.
+(Often referred to as SDI) - TRS: Timing reference signals used in composite digital systems.
+(It is four words long). - TRS-ID: Abbreviation for "Timing Reference Signal Identification".
 A reference signal used to maintain timing in composite digital systems.
-(It is four words long.)

-4:2:2: A commonly used term for a component digital video format.
-The details of the format are specified in the CCIR-601 standard.
+(It is four words long.) - 4:2:2: A commonly used term for a component digital video format.
+The details of the format are specified in the ITU-R601 standard.
 The numerals 4:2:2 denote the ratio of the sampling frequencies of the luminance channel to the two colour difference channels.
 For every four luminance samples, there are two samples of each colour difference channel.

-OVERVIEW Revision 1.4.1 Page 1-6